18-Year Property Cycle – UK Investors beware

 There’s also another possibility, which is pretty controversial.
 That the housing price cycle is broken.

 You’d think that would be unlikely seeing as though it is based on hundreds of years of evidence, but who knows really.
-There are plenty of big things going on this time around like Brexit, The Covid-19 Pandemic, China’s economic woes and wars in the Ukraine and the Middle East.
+There are plenty of big things going on this time around like the Brexit aftermath, The Covid-19 Pandemic aftermath, China’s economic slowdown and wars in the Ukraine and the Middle East.

 It’s probably worth just pointing out that the last time the 18-year cycle didn’t pan out occurred around the Second World War.